Sexual harassment: In the military

 Studies of sexual harassment have found that it is markedly more common in the military than in civilian settings.
 In 2018, an estimated 20,500 people in the US armed forces (about 13,000 women and 7,500 men) were assaulted, up from 14,900 in 2016.
 A Canadian study found that key risk factors associated with military settings are the typically young age of personnel, the 'isolated and integrated' nature of accommodation, the minority status of women, and the disproportionate number of men in senior positions.
-The traditionally masculine values and behaviours that are rewarded and reinforced in military settings, as well as their emphasis on conformity and obedience, are also thought to play a role.
+The traditionally masculine values and behaviors that are rewarded and reinforced in military settings, as well as their emphasis on conformity and obedience, are also thought to play a role.
 Canadian research has also found that the risk increases during deployment on military operations.

 While some male military personnel are sexually harassed, women are substantially more likely to be affected.
 Women who are younger and joined the military at a younger age face a greater risk, according to American, British and French research.

 Child recruits (under the age of 18) and children in cadet forces also face an elevated risk.
 In the UK, for example, hundreds of complaints of the sexual abuse of cadets have been recorded since 2012.
 In Canada, one in ten complaints of sexual assault in military settings are from child cadets or their parents.

 Individuals detained by the military are also vulnerable to sexual harassment.
 During the Iraq War, for example, personnel of the US army and US Central Intelligence Agency committed a number of human rights violations against detainees in the Abu Ghraib prison, including rape, sodomy, and other forms of sexual abuse.

 Although the risk of sexual misconduct in the armed forces is widely acknowledged, personnel are frequently reluctant to report incidents, typically out of fear of reprisals, according to research in Australia, Canada, France, the UK, and the US.

 Women affected by sexual harassment are more likely than other women to suffer stress-related mental illness afterwards.
 Research in the US found that when sexual abuse of female military personnel is psychiatrically traumatic, the odds of suffering from post-traumatic stress disorder (PTSD) after deployment on operations increase by a factor of nine.